 With the most research-driven tools behind us, let's take a look at the best outreach tools.

-These are designed for the express purpose of helping you target your blogger's reach, expand your content promotion, get high-quality guest posts, and partner with other bloggers in your industry.
+These are designed with the express purpose of helping you target your blogger's reach, expand the promotion of your content, obtain high-quality guest posts, and establish partnerships with other bloggers in your industry.

 Hunter to find email addresses

-The premise of this free blogging tool is deceptively simple – Hunter scrapes the internet for email addresses and lets you enter a domain and see all the emails associated with that company (that have made their way into the Hunter database).
-This is my go-to email research tool today.
+The premise of this free blogging tool is deceptively simple - Hunter It scrapes the internet for email addresses and lets you enter a domain and see all the emails associated with that company (that have made their way into the Hunter database).
+It's my go-to email research tool today.

-Whether you need the email address of a CEO, content manager, or social media representative, Hunter's email search feature will return either their exact email address , or, their best guess based on emails from other companies they've uncovered.
-What raises the bar with this blogging tool is the bulk functionality, where you can upload a list of domains or contacts, to find or verify contacts for a larger scale outreach campaign.
+Whether you need the email address of a CEO, a content manager, or a social media representative, Hunter's email search function will return either their exact email address, or, Their best estimate is based on emails from other companies they've discovered.
+What raises the bar with this blogging tool is its bulk functionality, where you can upload a list of domains or contacts to find or verify contacts for a larger-scale outreach campaign.

 The free plan limits you to 100 searches per month (which is more than enough to implement a thoughtful blog SEO strategy).